frogman141/ssf_cs109/lectures/lecture_5_statistical_models/README.md

 ## Supplementary Material:
 Read the following material for a through discription the statistical models discussed in this lecture:
-- Chapter 2, Practical Statistics for Data Scienceß
+- Chapter 2, Practical Statistics for Data Science